-With amendments as adopted at the Company’s Annual General Meeting on 27 March 2017.
+With amendments as adopted at the Company’s Extraordinary General Meeting on 6 November 2019.

 The objects of the Company are to supply services, whether directly or indirectly, targeted at moving and international relocation services, records management, transport, trade and industry, and the Company may also carry on any other business that the Board of Directors deems to be related to or associated with the said activities.